axeon-software/Babylon_Runtime/docs/tutorials.md

  We'll have our *.babylon* file, that could be update anytime during our 3D scene production.

-Patches will helps us to keep our scene modifications even if we re-export & reload our scene from our 3D modeling software every 5 minutes.
+Patches will help us to keep our scene modifications even if we re-export & reload our scene from our 3D modeling software every 5 minutes.

  How to start patching?
 Here an example:

+> sample in index.html
 ```javascript
     _r.launch({
         scene: "scene.babylon",